jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   def test_creating_dictionaries_with_sets_as_keys(self):
       {{1, 2}: "BOOM"}

-the terminal responds with a :doc:`/exceptions/TypeError`
+the terminal shows a :doc:`/exceptions/TypeError`

 .. code-block:: python